theobald-software/kb.theobald-software.github.io/content/_xtract-is/using-current-date-in-the-where-clause-of-the-xtract-is-table-component.md

 ---
 layout: page
-title: Using Current Date in the Where Clause of the Xtract IS Table Component
+title: Dynamization of WHERE conditions of the XIS table components
-description: Using Current Date in the Where Clause of the Xtract IS Table Component
+description: Dynamization of WHERE conditions of the XIS table components
 permalink: /:collection/:path
 weight: 1
 ---